-Environmental impacts in the distribution phase have remained stable over the reporting period (+3% and +2% from 2008 to 2013) for GHG emissions and non-renewable energy).
+Environmental impacts in the distribution phase have remained stable over the reporting period (+5% for GHG emissions and and +4% for non-renewable energy from 2009 to 2014).
 Of the areas covered in our GEF tool, the main impact of this phase is domestic transport from factory to customers.
 It is important to note that cooling of Home and Office fountains is quite a significant variable in this specific channel.

 Transport has always been a key consideration for the bottled water business model.
 At Nestlé Waters, we have built significant expertise due to our longstanding experience in supply chain management.
 As a result, our logistics and delivery programs are amongst the most efficient in the consumer goods sector.

 Nestlé Waters has continued exploring opportunities to further reduce our distribution footprint., new initiatives have been launched throughout our organization.
 Some of these success stories are detailed in the following pages, highlighting new opportunities in the next few years.
 Today, the Nestlé Waters’ transport policy focuses on the following five key areas:

 - Reducing distance to consumers